About the course

 - analyse and compare specific areas of social policy (eg health, education) in different countries or systems, drawing on both empirical data and broader theoretical literature; and

 - undertake both quantitative and qualitative research studies, and to understand the major issues involved in research design and technical analysis in social policy related research.

 You will study a core paper in comparative social policy and social policy analysis.
 This paper covers the theories, principles, history and institutions of social policy, and is taught via a closely-linked package of lectures, seminars, small working seminars and individual tutorials.
 You will also engage in detailed work on social policy analysis through lectures, seminars and presentations.

 The research methods skills, covering both quantitative and qualitative methods, are taught in a mix of lectures, classes, workshops and ‘hands-on’ computer lab based weekly training sessions.
 In addition, there is a course on the principles of comparative research design.

-In your first year, you will have the opportunity to take at least one specialist course from a list of options focusing on a particular social policy area or the application of evidence-based intervention.
+In your first year, you will have the opportunity to take at least one specialist course from a list of options focusing on a particular social policy area.
 You are examined on one of these option courses.
 You then are examined in a second option during your second year.
 Recent options offered include education policies, family policies, healthcare, labour market policies and poverty.

 Recent graduates from the MPhil in Comparative Social Policy have gone on to study for doctorates in a range of high quality universities.
 Many of graduates go on to pursue academic careers in world-leading research universities, while others hold influential positions in government, non-governmental and international organisations, such as the World Bank, the World Health Organisation and the UN.